-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Brockway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Brockway is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Brockway who work in office and administrative support (11.66%), sales jobs (9.44%), and personal care services (7.81%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Brockway is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Brockway is a borough of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Brockway who work in office and administrative support (9.53%), teaching (9.53%), and food service (7.65%).

-The citizens of Brockway are slightly less educated than the national average of 21.84% for the average city or town: 14.67% of adults in Brockway have a bachelor's degree or advanced degree
+The percentage of adults in Brockway with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.79% of adults in Brockway have a bachelor's degree or advanced degree.

-The per capita income in Brockway in 2010 was $23,380, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $93,520 for a family of four.
+The per capita income in Brockway in 2010 was $25,057, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $100,228 for a family of four.
 However, Brockway contains both very wealthy and poor people as well.